Wiretap and Gelfand-Pinsker Channels Analogy and its Applications

-Equipped with the above perspective, we next show that ``good'' wiretap codes induce ``good'' codes for a corresponding GPC.
-To formalize this statement, we first describe how an \emph{analogous} GPC is constructed from a given WTC.
+Equipped with the above perspective, we next show that good stealth-wiretap codes induce good codes for a corresponding GPC.
+To formalize this statement, we first describe how an \emph{analogous} GPC is constructed from a given WTC and a good sequence of codes for it.
 Let $\big(\mathcal{X},\mathcal{Y},\mathcal{Z},p_{Y,Z|X}\big)$ be a WTC with a target (product) distribution $q^n_Z$ for the eavesdropper's observation.
-The analogous GPC is obtained by: \begin{enumerate} \item Replacing the eavesdropper of the WTC with a state sequence $\mathbf{Z}$ distributed according to $q^n_Z$; \item Revealing $\mathbf{Z}$ in a non-causal manner to the encoder; \item Setting the state-dependent channel to $p_{Y|X,Z}$ (the conditional marginal of the WTC's transition probability) with $Z$ in the role of the state. \end{enumerate} These steps convert the WTC into a $\big(\mathcal{Z},\mathcal{X},\mathcal{Y},q_Z,p_{Y|X,Z}\big)$ GPC.
-If the WTC receiver is informed of the eavesdropper's observation, i.e., when the receiver observes both $\mathbf{Y}$ and $\mathbf{Z}$, then the receiver of the analogous GP model has access to the state sequence $\mathbf{Z}$.
-Notably, the capacity formulas of two analogous (WTC and GPC) models have similar structures.
-More specifically, both characterizations are given as an optimization (over different domains) of the same information measures.
-The analogy between the WTC and the GPC (without and with an informed receiver) and the corresponding capacity results are depicted in Fig. \ref{FIG:WT-GP}.
+The analogous GPC is obtained by: \begin{enumerate} \item Replacing the eavesdropper of the WTC with a state sequence $\mathbf{Z}$ distributed according to $q^n_Z$; \item Revealing $\mathbf{Z}$ in a non-causal manner to the encoder; \item Setting the state-dependent channel to $p_{Y|X,Z}$ (the conditional marginal of the WTC's transition probability) with $Z$ in the role of the state. \end{enumerate} These steps convert the WTC and the given sequence of codes into a $\big(\mathcal{Z},\mathcal{X},\mathcal{Y},q_Z,p_{Y|X,Z}\big)$ GPC.
+If the WTC's receiver observes both $\mathbf{Y}$ and $\mathbf{Z}$, then the receiver of the analogous GPC has access to the state sequence $\mathbf{Z}$ (see Fig.~\ref{FIG:WT-GP} for an illustration).
+Notably, the capacity formulas of two analogous models are given as an optimization (over different domains) of the same information measures.